Skin and Tissue Assessment

 Supporting information

-The heel is considered an anatomical area that is particularly vulnerable to pressure damage due to factors such as the heel anatomy, comorbid conditions (e.g., peripheral arterial disease) and the aging process.33-35 Vascular status is particularly significant to the prevention and treatment of heel PIs,33,36 and should be included when conducting a comprehensive assessment of the skin and tissue at the heels.
-Consideration should be given to the clinical assessment, as well as the individual’s past clinical history, previous heel pressure injuries, and current physical and medical status. (see chapter on Preventing Heel Pressure Injuries.)
+The heel is considered an anatomical area that is particularly vulnerable to pressure damage due to factors such as the heel anatomy, comorbid conditions (e.g., peripheral arterial disease) and the aging process (41, 42, 43).
+Vascular status is particularly significant to the prevention and treatment of heel PIs (41, 44), and should be included when conducting a comprehensive assessment of the skin and tissue at the heels.
+Consideration should be given to the clinical assessment, as well as the individual’s past clinical history, previous heel pressure injuries, and current physical and medical status (see guideline chapter Preventing Heel Pressure Injuries).
+Suggested clinical guidelines on peripheral arterial disease that include more on screening and diagnosis are provided in the resources.

 Frequency of skin and tissue assessment